vikasMotwani/django_bookstore/README.md

 	]

 Now, as we did earlier we let django know we are using a seperate urls.py file for our accounts app.
-Update the urls.py file of ecom_project in the following manner,
+Update the urls.py file of django_bookstore in the following manner,

 	from django.contrib import admin